ibm-cloud-docs/vsrx/vsrx-basics.md

    For the host (Ubuntu), you can only use the `root` user ID and password.
    {: note}

-If you do not see the "eye" icon, you may not have permission to view the password.
+If you do not see the "eye" icon, you might not have permission to view the password.
 Please check your access permissions with the account owner.
 {: note}

 ## Accessing the configuration mode
-{: accessing-the-configuration-mode}
+{: #accessing-the-configuration-mode}

 You can enter the configuration mode, once a shell has been opened to the vSRX, by running the `config` command.
 You can do several things in this mode using the following commands: